martinmatijevic/LovacRaidButtons/README.md

 - Add, edit, and remove custom raid warning buttons
 - One-click raid warning messages
 - Built-in pull timer and ready check
+- Checkmark to toggle on/off replacing word "me" with your name-realm in raid warnings
 - Simple and lightweight UI+

 ## Installation (via WowUp)